exonum/exonum-doc/src/glossary.md

 [full nodes](#full-node)
 to [retrieve information from the blockchain](#read-request) and initiate [transactions](#transaction).
-The [proofs mechanism](#merkle-proof) allows to minimize the trust factor during this communication and protect the client against a range of attacks.
+The [proofs mechanism](#merkle-proof) allows minimizing the trust factor during this communication and protecting the client against a range of attacks.